valory-xyz/open-autonomy/docs/abci_app.md

 whom run a local node.
 The underlying consensus engine (at present Tendermint) allows decentralized state replication among different processes.
 The transitions in the FSM are triggered by the delivery of blocks from the consensus engine.
-The transactions that are contained in these blocks are updates of the shared state.
+The transactions that are  contained in these blocks are submitted by the agents, and can lead to updates of the shared state.

 Each round has its own business logic, that specifies how the participants' transactions are validated or the conditions that trigger a transition to